 - Crank flashlight/radio

-- Giant Ziploc baggies
+- Giant Ziploc bags

 - Keys to your home(s), safe deposit box, office, and car(s)

 The contents of the pack will vary, depending on the type of emergency.
-I recommend ordering a waterproof container (search Amazon or Google using terms like waterproof-pack, waterproof case, or aqua pack) and placing the items inside, along with a printed list of the contents.
+I recommend ordering a waterproof container (search Amazon using terms like waterproof-pack, waterproof case, or aqua pack) and placing the items inside, along with a printed list of the contents.
 When packing the waterproof case, remember to be realistic about what you can carry and what is really necessary.

 Once you have put your emergency pack together, you’ll feel a great sense of relief knowing that you are better prepared.